Ornithoprion: Teeth

-The lower dentition of O. hertwigi consisted of multiple large tooth crowns extending from a connected base (or root) along the midline of the lower jaw; an arrangement which resembled a saw and is referred to as a tooth whorl.
-Additional rows of tightly stacked crushing teeth were also present on either side of the tooth whorl.
+The lower dentition of Ornithoprion consisted of multiple tooth crowns extending from a connected base (or root) along the midline of the lower jaw; an arrangement which resembled a saw and is referred to as a tooth whorl.
+Additional rows of tightly stacked, flattened teeth were also present, which were likely positioned along the lateral (side) surfaces of the jaws.
 The tooth whorl possessed up to seven broad, rounded, bulbous tooth crowns and was positioned near the point of contact between the Meckel's cartilages and the mandibular rostrum.
-The tooth crowns of the whorl varied in size, with the smallest teeth being situated at the front of the row and the largest at the back.
-The crushing teeth were flattened, rod-like, and possessed deep pits and grooves in their surface.
-They formed a "tooth pavement" in life similar to that of many other Paleozoic cartilaginous fish, and the structure of these teeth was directly compared with those of the related Erikodus in Zangerl's 1966 description.
+The tooth crowns of the whorl varied in size, with the smallest teeth being situated at the front and the largest at the back.
+The flattened teeth elsewhere in the lower jaws were rod-like and had an uneven surface texture.
+They formed a brick-like arrangement termed a "tooth pavement" similar to that of many other Paleozoic cartilaginous fish.

-Additional rows of crushing teeth and larger, pointed V-shaped teeth formed the upper dentition of Ornithoprion.
-Zangerl, both in the taxon's initial description and in later works, suggested that these teeth were attached directly to the underside of the cranium, although it has alternatively been suggested they instead attached to a previously unrecognized portion of the palatoquadrate that was fused to the cranium.
-The V-shaped teeth are thought to have formed a row along the midline of the upper jaw.
+Additional rows of pavement-forming teeth and larger, pointed V-shaped teeth formed the upper dentition of Ornithoprion.
+Zangerl, in both his initial description of the taxon and in later works, suggested that the upper teeth were associated directly with the underside of the cranium.
+Later works by Bendix-Almgreen and paleontologist Roger S. Miles have alternatively suggested that Ornithoprion's upper teeth instead attached to a previously unrecognized portion of the palatoquadrates that was fused to the cranium.
+The V-shaped teeth are thought to have formed a row along the midline of either the cranium or fused palatoquadrates.

 Based on thin sectioning, the tooth crowns of Ornithoprion are thought to have been composed primarily of trabecular dentin (a spongy form of dentin present in holocephalan fishes) with an outer coating of orthodentin.
 There is no indication of enameloid (also called vitrodentin), but a thin layer may have been present in life.